ryan-roemer/django-cloud-browser/README.rst

 Cloud Browser is a simple web-based object browser for cloud-based blob datastores.
-Just add as an application to a Django project, add some settings, and you'll be able to view and download cloud containers and objects.
+Just add as an application to a Django project, add some settings, and you'll be able to browse cloud containers and implied subdirectories, as well as view / download objects.

 Currently supported backend datastores include: